shushcat/wriggle-tune/README.md

 - [ ] Add a `movement` parameter to affect octave-jumps
 - [ ] Add flags for command line invocation
 - [ ] Allow for setting different numbers of notes by anchoring to currently playing notes
+- [ ] Handle keypresses without blocking, maybe using `crossterm`
+- [ ] Setup basic terminal interface.
+- [ ] Input target sequence with midi
+- [ ] Given a sequence of notes with durations, generate a sequence of the same duration that satisfies both the harmonic and contrapuntal fitness requirements.
+- [ ] Detect a repeated phrase (allowing for some degree of imprecision) from midi input and treat that as a target sequence.

 ## Resources